AlexPoone/AlexPoone/README.md

 "Whoever fights monsters should see to it that in the process he does not become a monster."

 Assume good faith.
-Respect others. **__Don't burn bridges__** (there may not be a second chance).
+Respect others. **<ins>Don't burn bridges</ins>** (there may not be a second chance).

 **Strong mentality:** Put your eggs in as many baskets as possible.
 Contrary to popular belief, you'll not become a 'Jack of all trades, master of none' as this promotes lateral thinking.
-Plus, this reduces your dependence on people: you can wake up anywhere and get straight to work.
+Plus, this reduces your dependence on people: you can wake up <ins>anywhere</ins> and get straight to work.

 **Weak mentality:** Being infleunced by the community spirit of tech evangelism in the 2000s, I usually give altruism a chance and don't mind going the extra mile.
-But if it doesn't work out, just don't force yourself and give yourself a favour.
+But if it doesn't pay off and even wreak havoc upon yourself (strange, isn't it, the Eastern world always talk about 'reciprocity'), just don't force yourself and do yourself a favour.
 Instead, protect yourself and invest in learning dissimilar things.
 Who knows what the future will be.

 ---